From Scratch

 command which comes with Imagemagick version 7, but Ubuntu 20.04 only comes with Imagemagick 6.
 So you need to install that command manually, eg from the official website.

-apt install ffmpeg exiftool libgexiv2-dev --no-install-recommends
+sudo apt install ffmpeg exiftool libgexiv2-dev --no-install-recommends

 wget https://download.imagemagick.org/ImageMagick/download/binaries/magick